tekknolagi/isdt/lecture-notes/3-bld.md

 ### What problem do build systems solve?

 Compiling software is an error-prone and slow process.
-Writing `g++` every time -- whether that be typing it out manually, using the up arrow keys to go through your search history, or using <kbd>Ctrl</kbd>-<kbd>r</kbd> -- is not the way to go.
+Writing `g++` every time---whether that be typing it out manually, using the up arrow keys to go through your search history, or using <kbd>Ctrl</kbd>-<kbd>r</kbd>---is not the way to go.
 Build systems automate this process: they let you write the command (or series of commands) once, name this process, and then use that name thereafter.
 Then you get to check in your build configuration to source control that your teammates may use it too.